isabelc/WooCommerce-Show-Attributes/readme.txt

 = 1.0 =
 * Initial release.
 == Upgrade Notice ==
+= 1.2.3 =
+New option to show attributes on the shop pages, which also includes the product category and tag pages.

 = 1.2.2 =
 Fix - Attribute labels were temporarily hidden leaving only the attribute value showing in version 1.2.1.